 High rents in major cities like London, Manchester and Birmingham are also preventing people (particularly the young) from putting aside some savings.
 Figures released by the Local Government Association found that one in seven private renters pay more than half of their wage on rent.

 Research by the Financial Conduct Authority found that 4.1 million people in the UK are in serious financial difficulty.
-Unsecured debt as a percentage of household income reached 27.4% in 2016, which is the highest figure in eight years (figures from the ONS for 3 months to the end of September 2016).
+Unsecured debt as a percentage of household income reached which is the highest figure in eight years (figures from the ONS for 3 months to the end of September 2016).
 Those aged between 25-34 have the most debt, which has been built up by university fees, credit card debit and loans.

 It’s worth remembering that it’s not just low earners who are affected.
 According to the CIPD research, one in five of those who earn between £45,000 and £59,999 cited that anxiety over their finances affects their productivity.

-People are seeing their wages been stretched further and further.
+People are seeing their wages stretched further and further.
 Additional pressure is also applied whilst wages continue to remain stagnant.